reactjs/react.dev/content/docs/context.md

 This pattern is sufficient for many cases when you need to decouple a child from its immediate parents.
 You can take it even further with [render props](/docs/render-props.html) if the child needs to communicate with the parent before rendering.

-However, **sometimes data needs to be accessible by many components in the tree, and at different nesting levels.** Current locale, theme, or a data cache are good examples of this.
-The most appropriate solution to those use cases is context.
+However, sometimes the same data needs to be accessible by many components in the tree, and at different nesting levels.
+Context lets you "broadcast" such data, and changes to it, to all components below.
+Common examples where using context might be simpler than the alternatives include managing the current locale, theme, or a data cache.

 ## API